anchen1011/toflow/README.md

 #### Triplets

-73k frame RGB triplets (73k sequences, each sequence with 3 consecutive frames) from 15k video clips with fixed resolution 448 x 256.
+73171 RGB frame triplets (73k sequences, each sequence with 3 consecutive frames) from 15k video clips with fixed resolution 448 x 256.
 This dataset is designated for video interpolation.

 The originals can be downloaded here: link (33G)